 Reheat boiled lobster to 165 degrees Fahrenheit.
-According to Clemson University, reheating to this temperature ensures that dangerous bacteria that leads to foodborne illness is destroyed.
+This temperature destroys dangerous bacteria that could otherwise lead to foodborne illness.
 Test the internal temperature by pressing a meat thermometer into the thickest part of the lobster after reheating.
 If the temperature on the meat thermometer registers below the recommended temperature, continue reheating until the temperature increases.

 Remove the boiled lobsters from the refrigerator and wrap in heavy-duty aluminum foil.
 Place the wrapped lobsters on a baking tray, belly up.
-Slide the baking tray into the oven and reheat for 15 minutes.
+Slide the baking tray into the oven and reheat for 5-10 minutes at 350 degrees Fahrenheit.
+A few pats of butter added to the foil packet will help keep the lobster moist.
 Check the temperature of the lobster by pressing the meat thermometer into the soft meat of the belly.
 The grill is another option for reheating whole lobster.
 Place the foil-wrapped lobsters right on the rack and grill over medium heat until done.

 Just the Meat

-Reheat boiled lobster meat in a frying pan with butter.
+Reheat boiled lobster meat, sans shell, in a frying pan with butter.
 Add the boiled lobster meat to a teaspoon of melted butter in a frying pan, and saute over medium heat.
-Check the temperature of the lobster meat after approximately 10 minutes.
-Microwaving is another option.
-Place the lobster meat on a microwave-safe plate, wrapped with plastic wrap.
-Microwave on high, checking the temperature of the lobster meat after 10 seconds, and then every 5 seconds, rotating the lobster meat until done.
+Check the temperature of the lobster meat after five minutes.

 Storage in Between

-Boiled lobster leftovers keep for up to four days in the refrigerator, according to the U.S. Food and Drug Administration.
-Store these leftovers in an airtight container, heavy-duty foil or plastic storage bag.
+Boiled lobster leftovers keep for up to four days in the refrigerator.
+Store these leftovers in an airtight container, heavy-duty foil or a plastic storage bag.
 If you do not reheat the lobster within the safe refrigeration period, discard.
 Freezing in plastic freezer bags or airtight containers keeps cooked lobster safe to eat indefinitely, but quality diminishes within four to six months of freezing.